ee-jackson/academic-kickstart/content/post/2022-02-16-premature-fruit-drop/index.md

 subtitle: ""
 summary: "Walking around a tropical forest it is not uncommon to come across unripened fruits on the floor.
 Trees will often abort the development of their offspring if deemed unlikely to reach adulthood as a plant, allowing them to fall and die."
 authors: ["admin"]
-tags: ["Community ecology", "Tropical ecology", "Plant-insect interactions"]
+tags: ["Community ecology", "Tropical ecology", "Forest ecology", "Plant-insect interactions"]
 categories: ["Behind the paper"]
 date: 2022-02-16
 lastmod: